RRG314/rdt256/docs/roadmap.md

 Ongoing work includes:

+- dieharder, nist, and all other tests need to be conductucted
 - deeper structural evaluation of the RDT-CORE transform
 - consistency testing across a broader range of seeds
 - expanded avalanche and differential analysis